2-Minute-Website: Online Web Design 2-Minute-Website: Online Web Design

 Getting more visitors from Search Engines

-First, you should know that the search engines are generally very slow to update their listings - they usually take 6 to 8 weeks.
+First, you should know that the search engines are generally very slow to update their listings - they often take 6 to 8 weeks.

 This means that any changes you make to your site will take some time to show up in the search engine listings.
-It also means that your new website will take up to four months to appear in the search engine listings.
 Our Free Trial websites, because they only last for one week, rarely appear in the search engines at all.

 We're sorry, but we can't speed up the search engines (though we often wish that we could!).
 They're run by completely separate companies to us.